Sambhramyalagi/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 Dive into the data job market!
-Focusing on data analyst roles, this project explores top_paying jobs, in_demand skills and where high demand meets high salary in data analytics.
+Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

-Sql queries? check them out here: [project_sql folder](/project_sql/)
+SQL queries? check them out here: [project_sql folder](/project_sql/)
 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top_paid and in_demand skills, streamlining others work to find optimal jobs.
+Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.

 ## The questions I wanted to answer through my SQL queries were:

-1. What are the top_paying data analyst jobs in india?
+1. What are the top paying data analyst jobs in india?
-2. What skills are required for these top_paying jobs?
+2. What skills are required for these top paying jobs?
 3. What skills are most in demand for data analytics?
 4. which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

 # Tools I Have Used
 For my deep dive into the data analyst job market,
-I harnessed the power of several key tolls:
+I harnessed the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **PostgresSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
-- **Git & HitHub:** Essentials for version control and sharing my SQL scripts and analysis, ensuring collabration and project tracking.
+- **Git & GitHub:** Essentials for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here's how  approached each question:
+Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data anayst positions by average yearly salary and location, focusing on India based jobs.
 This query highlights the high paying opportunities in the field.